• Skip to primary navigation

 For ingredients and detailed instructions, refer to the recipe card below.

 • Heavy cream: Use real cream with at least 30% fat content, cooled to 41°F (5°C).
 It should be stored in the refrigerator for at least 3 hours, better 24 hours.
 Look for a labeled "heavy cream" or "heavy whipping cream" in grocery stores.
-Regular whipping cream (non "heavy") may not contain enough butterfat (30%) to whip up.
-But avoid purchasing light whipped cream, milk from whole to nonfat, or half-and-half.
+Regular whipping cream (non-heavy) may not contain enough butterfat (30%) to whip up.
+But avoid purchasing light whipped cream, whole milk, nonfat milk, or half-and-half.

 • Vanilla beans: Opt for Madagascar vanilla beans.
 Avoid using liquid vanilla extract to keep your whipped cream a beautiful white color.